UofT-EcoSystem/DietCode/README.md

 We are actively working on the RFC for upstreaming the codebase to TVM, and will post the latest updates here.

+- [`2022/05/12`] We have opened an
+  [RFC](https://github.com/apache/tvm-rfcs/pull/72) in the TVM repository.
+Any suggestions are welcome.

 ## Prerequisites

 - Minimum Requirement: A machine with a modern NVIDIA GPU and GPU driver